chinamike65/hugo-tuolesi/content/book1/book1en.md

 The coarse Shen only knows a little bit, but the fine Shen does not understand.

 Then he thought that the meditation was successful, but the more he meditated, the more stupid he became.
 How stupid is he?
-His disciple brought him tea, and he asked what was it?
+His disciple brought him tea, and he asked what it was?
 He doesn't even know tea!
-Then the disciple said, Master, please drink some tea.
+Then the disciple said, "Master, please drink some tea."

 When he really wanted to drink tea, his disciple took a cup and made it look like he was drinking tea, and he followed suit.
 The disciple drank it, and he drank it too.